openstreams/wflow/doc/wflow_sbm.rst

 + The lateral movement of groundwater may be very wrong in terrain that is not steep (use the waterdem=1 option)

 + The simple numerical solution means that results from a daily timestep model may be  different from those with an hourly timestep.
-This caa also cause water budget problems
+This can also cause water budget problems